msd-code-academy/react-workshop/09-typescript-in-react/README.md

 npm start
 ```

-Development servers should open on port `3000`.
+Development server should open on port `3000`.

 ## TypeScript